 Actionable Advice: join a community of like-minded people to support your progress in meditation.

 My strategy to learning meditation on your own

-Determine which meditation style is best fit for you
+Determine which meditation style is the best fit for you

 I do realize that choosing among the dozens of options of something you have never done before can be a daunting task.